-->

 These natural sponges are extremely durable and will last for years.

-Watch how to peel green luffa video
+Watch: how to peel green luffa

-.
 Uses for luffa sponges

 These natural cellulose fiber wonders of the vegetable world have many uses.
 Luffa sponges are most excellent in the bath or shower.
 The exfoliating action leaves your skin feeling the cleanest and tightest it could possibly be.
-Luffa sponges are great for washing and cleaning almost everything, including cars, plastic buckets, and anything that needs scrubbed .
+Luffa sponges are great for washing and cleaning almost everything, including cars, plastic buckets, and anything that needs scrubbed.

-.
 Caring for luffa sponge

 • Rinse your luffa after each use.
 Use hot, clean water, making sure all the soap is gone.